luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

 ### Append to class Grammar.ReturnStatement ###

       method produce()
-        .out "return"
+        var defaultReturn = .getParent(Grammar.ConstructorDeclaration)? '' else 'undefined'
-        if .expr, .out ' ',.expr
+        .out 'return ',.expr or defaultReturn

 ### Append to class Grammar.FunctionCall ###

       method produce()

-        var options=
-            validations:[]
+Check if varRef "executes"
+(a varRef executes if last accessor is "FunctionCall" or it has --/++)

+if varRef do not "executes" add "FunctionCall", so varRef production adds (), and C/JS executes the function call

+        if no .varRef.executes, .varRef.addAccessor new Grammar.FunctionAccess(.varRef)

-        var result = .varRef.calcReference(options)
+        var result = .varRef.calcReference()

-        // assert not null or undefined before calling
-        //for each validation in options.validations
-        //    .out validation,NL

-        // out function call
         .out result

-        //if .varRef.executes, return #if varRef already executes, nothing more to do
-        //.out "()" #add (), so JS executes the function call

 ### append to class Grammar.Operand ###